aramis-lab/clinicadl/docs/Train/ROI.md

 Choices are `best_loss` and `best_balanced_accuracy`.
 Default: `best_balanced_accuracy`.
 - `--selection_threshold` (float) threshold on the balanced accuracies to compute the [image-level performance](./Details.md#soft-voting).
-Patches are selected if their balanced accuracy > threshold.
+Patches are selected if their balanced accuracy is greather than the threshold.
 Default corresponds to no selection.

 ### Outputs